 So what is this new mobile MOBA?
 Keep reading for everything you need to know about League of Legends: Wild Rift!

 League of Legends: Wild Rift is a new mobile reimagining of the world’s most popular game, League of Legends.
 Riot Games has completely rebuilt Summoners Rift (now called Wild Rift) for mobile devices and redesigned many of the game’s most popular champions and skins.

-Gameplay is still 5v5 MOBA action, but with a unique mobile spin.
-The map is slightly smaller, abilities are cast with dual stick controls, and match times are reduced to a mobile-friendly 15 minutes.
-It’s also Riot Games’ first excursion into the mobile space, but given the company’s ties to mobile gaming powerhouse Tencent Gaming, expect a level of polish greater than that of its competitors on mobile platforms.
+The gameplay is still 5v5 MOBA action, but with a unique mobile spin.
+The map is slightly smaller, you cast abilities with dual-stick controls, and match times are a mobile-friendly 15 minutes.
+It’s also Riot Games’ first excursion into the mobile space.
+But given the company’s ties to mobile gaming powerhouse Tencent Gaming, expect a level of polish greater than that of its competitors on mobile platforms.

 How much does it cost?

-Like the game it’s based on, Wild Rift will be completely free-to-play, with in-app purchases for skins and other cosmetic content.
-Similar to PC League of Legends, all champions can be unlocked via gameplay alone.
+Like the game on which it’s based, Wild Rift will be completely free-to-play, with in-app purchases for skins and other cosmetic content.
+Similar to the PC version of League of Legends, all champions can be unlocked via gameplay alone.
 Of course, you can simply purchase them outright to speed things up.